The Fort Langley Historic Half Marathon is a 21K running race around Fort Langley in February. The event also includes a 10K, a 5K and a Kids Run.

 Race Information

-Tips and Advice
+Tips & Advice

-Below are some suggestions to help you make the most out of your Fort Langley Historic Half Marathon experience.
+Below are some suggestions to help you make the most of your Fort Langley Historic Half Marathon experience.

-TIP #1: Make sure you start with the correct race group as they begin within three minutes of each other.
+TIP #1: Make sure you start with the correct race group as they begin within four minutes of each other.
 If you go at the wrong time you may end up on the half marathon route when you should only be running 10K.

 Other Information